zulip/zulip/docs/subsystems/markdown.md

 If you're going to manually test some changes in the frontend Markdown implementation, the easiest way to do this is as follows:

-1. Login to your development server.
+1. Log in to your development server.
 2. Stop your Zulip server with Ctrl-C, leaving the browser open.
 3. Compose and send the messages you'd like to test.
 They will be locally echoed using the frontend rendering.